Public Safety Officer

-UT System Public Safety Officers (PSO) provide service and information to students, employees and visitors, enforce the rules and regulations of a component institution of The University of Texas System pertaining to the operation and parking of vehicles on University property, and help safeguard property of a component institution of The University of Texas System.
+UT Southwestern Public Safety Officers (PSO) provide service and information to students, employees and visitors, enforce rules and regulations of the UT System Administration and UT Southwestern Medical Center, and help safeguard the people, resources and infrastructure of the University.

 - Stand for long periods of time while directing traffic

-- Patrol buildings, grounds, parking lots, garages and stairways, checking for fires, water leaks, and general building security
+- Patrol buildings, grounds, parking lots, garages, and stairways on foot or by vehicle, checking for fires, water leaks, and general building security

 - Report all irregularities, emergencies, or suspicious activity to the University Police Department